1993 Observatory Dr.,

 V.A.
 Leone.
 2015.
 Pint of Science.
 “We didn’t choose the bug life, it chose us.”
 Diet, microbes, and circadian rhythm – Are they making you fat?”
 Public outreach event.
 Chicago, IL.
 May 18.
 Oral presentation.

 V.A.
 Leone.
 2013.
 The Intestinal Microbiome and Inflammatory Bowel Disease.
 Wisconsin Society of Parenteral and Enteral Nutrition Annual Fall Conference.
 Pewaukee, WI.
 Sept.
 26. Invited talk.

 Selected Other Publications

-Department of Animal & Dairy Sciences Climate and Diversity Committee
+Animal & Dairy Sciences Faculty and Staff Professional Development Committee

 Interdepartmental Graduate Program in Nutritional Sciences (IGPNS) Justice, equity, diversity, and inclusion (J.E.D.I.) committee